 Founder & Executive Director

 Britty Hamby, a vegan for most of her life, paused her career in Supply Chain in 2016 to co-found ATX Vegans with the hopes of improving the food culture in Central Texas.
 She believes that everyone has the capacity to recognize the suffering of others and that veganism is one important way we can express compassion for those we care about.
-She is also the CEO of Planted, an organization that works with food businesses around the country to host one-time or ongoing vegan events, and through its programs has led several restaurants to go vegan for life.
-On days off, she enjoys spending time with family & friends, playing in the kitchen, eating at all the new restaurants around Austin and watching movies at home with her dog, Daryl.
+She is also the CEO of Planted, an organization that works with food businesses around the country to host one-time or ongoing vegan events, and through its programs has led several restaurants to permanently go Vegan.
+On days off, she enjoys spending time with family & friends, playing in the kitchen, eating fun new Vegan food and watching movies at home with her dogs Daryl, Liz and Zelda.

 Jenny Toledo grew up in Miami where she earned a B.F.A. in Film and Digital Production.
 After working on a Spanish vegan documentary and seeing her own family suffer from poor nutrition, she knew she had to make a lifestyle change.
 Since 2014 Jenny has been an advocate for veganism and found a passion in recreating her great-grandmother’s recipes.
 She now works for Blackbaud where she educates nonprofits on how to share their stories, analyze data, and run backend operations.
 On days off, Jenny enjoys exploring Austin with her dog Ghost, watching movies, and dancing.
 She loves being a part of the growing vegan community in Austin and is proud to call Texas her home.